filodb/FiloDB/README.md

 ## Deploying

 The current version assumes Spark 1.5.x and Cassandra 2.1.x or 2.2.x.

+- sbt spark/assembly
+- sbt cli/assembly
+- Copy `core/src/main/resources/application.conf` and modify as needed for your own config file
+- Set FILO_CONFIG_FILE to the path to your custom config
+- Run the cli jar as the filo CLI command line tool and initialize keyspaces if using Cassandra: `filo-cli-*.jar --command init`

 There is a branch for Datastax Enterprise 4.8 / Spark 1.4.
 Note that if you are using DSE or have vnodes enabled, a lower number of vnodes (16 or less) is STRONGLY recommended as higher numbers of vnodes slows down queries substantially and basically prevents subsecond queries from happening.